wjsutton/tableau-mcp-experimental/CONTRIBUTING.md

   -  If its a trivial change, go ahead and [send a Pull Request](#creating_a_pull_request) with the changes you have in mind.
   -  If not, [open an Issue](https://github.com/{tableau/tableau-mcp}/issues/new) to discuss the idea first.

-If you're new to our project and looking for some way to make your first contribution, look for Issues labelled `good first contribution`.

 # Contribution Checklist

 - [x] Clean, simple, well styled code